ibi-group/isotropic-pubsub/README.md

 1. **Before Stage**: Runs first - subscribers can prevent the event from continuing
 2. **On Stage**: Main event processing - the default stage for most subscribers
-3. **Default Stage**: Special internal stage that executes after the "on" stage
+3. **Complete Stage**: Special internal stage that executes after the "on" stage
 4. **After Stage**: Final stage - for cleanup or logging

 ### Subscription Stages